Mudit0704/Stock_Portfolio_Simulator/StocksAssignment7/res/README.md

 add more and the Done button will be enabled.
 Click on Done and after the rebalancing is done, a message box displaying the success status will display.

 Click on OK and you will see the portfolio name and date window again.
 If you want to rebalance another portfolio, provide the necessary details otherwise click on back to go back to the main menu.

-## Parts that work:
+## Parts completed:
 Given a portfolio, for a given date and intended weights by percentage of the portfolio value at the specified date, the portfolio stocks' weights are adjusted.

 This operation can be carried out both through the text based UI and the GUI.

+## Parts not completed:
+None.

 ## Change summary:
 ### Model:

 For model, we added a couple of methods to the interface to support the re-balancing operation.
 We did this to comply with the existing architecture and avoid breaking the MVC by exposing anything other than the Model to be exposed to controller.

 1. Added the following methods in the model interface
    - `rebalanceExistingPortfolio` to handle portfolio re-balancing.
 (Model.java line 356)
    - `getTickerSymbolsInPortfolio` to return a list of available stocks to re-balance on a given date.
 (Model.java line 367)
 2. Implemented the above 2 methods in the Model implementation class,